Top 10 Life-Changing, Famous Inventions from South America

 South America has been a very important part of history, after all, without these brilliant minds we wouldn’t have these ten amazing inventions!
 If you’d like to know more about Latin-American culture, customs, and interesting facts, join our community at Homeschool Spanish Academy while learning Spanish, one of the most amazing languages in the world!
 See you around!

-Want to read more about Latin American culture?
+Want to read more about Latin American and Spanish culture and history?
 Check these out!